noahehall/theBookOfNoah/gcp/readme.md

       - firebase instegration
       -
 ### cloud pub/sub
-  - scalable and flexible enterprise messaging for events in realtime and stream analytics
+  - scalable and flexible enterprise messaging architecture for events in realtime and stream analytics
     - on demand scalability beyond one million messages per second
 	  - application components make push/pull subscriptions to topics
-  - supports offline consumers
 	  - provides at least once delivery
 	    - theres a small chance some messages might be delivered more than once
+  - concepts
+	  - publisher: application that publishes messages to a topic
+	  - subscriber: creates a subscription to a topic
+		  - execution environments
+			  - cloud functions: triggered whenever a new message is received
+				  - serverless approach
+			  - deploy a subscriber application on computer/container/ appengine flexible environment
+				  - multiple instances can spinup and process the messages in the topic and split the workload
+				  - instances can be auto shutdown when there are few messages
+					  - autoscale using stackdriver metrics
+	  - subscription: a subscriber push/pull messages from a topic
+		  - pull: subscribers calls pull method to request messages and receives a message and acknowledgement ID
+			  - default subscription
+				  - enables batch delivery and acknowledgements and parallel consumption
+			  - subscribers
+					- control rate of delivery and acknowledgement deadline
+					- multiple subscribers can pull from the same subscription
+				  - can be any app using gcloud client libraries
+				- message delivery: messages are delivered to each subscription at least once
+					- subscriber sends acknowledgement of receipt to the pub/sub service
+					- if subscriber doesnt acknowledge receipt of message before the acknowledgement deadline, it will receive the message again
+		  - push: subscribers dont need to implement gcloud client libraries to retrieve and process messages
+			  - message delivery
+				  - pubsub service sends each message as an http request to the subscriber at a preconfigured http endpoint
+					  - e.g. a load balancer / appengine standard app
+					  - the http endpoint acknowledges receipt by reutrning an http success status code
+						  - failure response indicates the message should be sent again
+						  - pubsub dynamically adjusts the rate of pushes based on the rate it receives success responses
   - use cases
+	  - message ordering is NOT guaranteed
+	  - pull subscription
+		  - process large volumes of messages with high throughput
+	  - push subscription
+		  - whenever gcloud credentials/client libraries cant be configured
+		  - multiple topics must be processed by the same webhook
+		  - when an http endpoint will be envoked by pubsub and other apps
+			  - the subscriber should be able to process message payloads for each consumer of the endpoint
+	  - use topics as a buffer for incoming data
+		  - data generating services acts as publishers
+		  - downstream services acts as a subscriber and consume the data at a reasonable pace
+	  - real time gaming apps, click stream data injection/processing, device/sensor data procesing for healthcare/manufacturing, integrating data sources in financial apps
+	  - supports offline consumers
+	  - loosely coupled microservices
     - decoupling applications/systems: allow each to send/receive messages permitting you to then scale them independently
+    - support multi-cloud/hybrid apps
     - many-to-many asynchronous messaging
     - when your data arrives at high and unpredictable rates
     - analyzing streaming data (e.g. with cloud dataflow)